 4 years full-time with a minimum 30-week placement or 3 years full-time.
 You will be enrolled onto the 4-year degree, but can opt out of the placement year

-Institution of Engineering Designers (IED).
-BA/BSc Product Design accredited as fulfilling requirements for Registered Product Designer (RProdDes)
+Accredited by the Institution of Engineering Designers to fully meet the requirements for Registered Product Designer (RProdDes) registration for 2019-2023 intake years

 All subjects considered